Emma Stone: Early life

-As an infant, Stone had baby colic and cried frequently.
-She consequently developed nodules and calluses on her vocal cords while she was a child.
-Stone has described herself as "loud" and "bossy" while growing up.
-She was educated at Sequoya Elementary School and attended Cocopah Middle School for sixth grade.
-Stone did not like school, though once said that her controlling nature meant that "I made sure I got all A's".
-She suffered panic attacks and anxiety as a child, and said they caused a decline in her social skills.
-Stone underwent therapy but said it was her participation in local theater plays that helped cure the attacks, recalling:

-The first time I had a panic attack I was sitting in my friend's house, and I thought the house was burning down.
-I called my mom and she brought me home, and for the next three years it just would not stop.
-I would go to the nurse at lunch most days and just wring my hands.
-I would ask my mom to tell me exactly how the day was going to be, then ask again 30 seconds later.
-I just needed to know that no one was going to die and nothing was going to change.

-Stone wanted to act since age four; she wanted a career in sketch comedy initially, but shifted her focus to musical theater, and took vocal lessons for several years.
-Her acting debut, at age 11, came in a stage production of The Wind in the Willows, playing Otter.
-Stone was homeschooled for two years, during which time she appeared in 16 productions at Phoenix's Valley Youth Theatre—including The Princess and the Pea, Alice's Adventures in Wonderland, and Joseph and the Amazing Technicolor Dreamcoat—and performed with the theater's improvisational comedy troupe.
+Stone wanted to act since age four.
+She initially wanted a career in sketch comedy, but shifted her focus to musical theater and took voice lessons for several years.
+She made her acting debut at age 11 as Otter in a stage production of The Wind in the Willows.
+She was homeschooled for two years, during which time she appeared in 16 productions at Phoenix's Valley Youth Theatre—including The Princess and the Pea, Alice's Adventures in Wonderland, and Joseph and the Amazing Technicolor Dreamcoat—and performed with the theater's improvisational comedy troupe.
 Around this time, she traveled to Los Angeles and auditioned unsuccessfully for a role on Nickelodeon's All That.
-Her parents later sent her for private acting lessons with a local acting coach, who had worked at the William Morris Agency in the 1970s.
+Her parents later enrolled her in private acting lessons with a local acting coach who had worked at the William Morris Agency in the 1970s.
+Stone has cited Diane Keaton as an acting influence.

 Stone attended Xavier College Preparatory—an all-girl Catholic high school—as a freshman, but dropped out after one semester to become an actress.
-She prepared a PowerPoint presentation for her parents titled "Project Hollywood" (featuring Madonna's 2003 song "Hollywood") to convince them to let her move to California to pursue an acting career.
+She prepared a PowerPoint presentation for her parents titled "Project Hollywood" to convince them to let her move to California to pursue an acting career.
 In January 2004, she moved with her mother to an apartment in Los Angeles.
-She recalled, "I went up for every single show on the Disney Channel and auditioned to play the daughter on every single sitcom", adding, "I ended up getting none."
+She auditioned for numerous roles in sitcoms and Disney Channel shows, but was not cast.
 Between auditions for roles, she enrolled in online high-school classes and worked part-time at a dog-treat bakery.